 Camps part of problem as Bellingham deals with homelessness

-This photo taken Tuesday, April 18, 2017, shows Bellingham Parks and Recreation employees dragging items from a homeless man's camp on sleds at Whatcom Falls Park in Bellingham, Wash.
+In Tuesday, April 18, 2017 photo, trash piles up along the Waterline Trail at Whatcom Falls Park as Bellingham Parks and Recreation as employees clean up a homeless camp in the forest in Bellingham, Wash.
 As the city continues to clean up homeless camps in parks and under bridges, Mayor Kelli Linville said a proposed shelter would offer one solution to a growing problem.

 Add your comments below